 Ш Prior to the election, gather career staff members who will assume acting roles to make introductions and discuss how to work together as a team.
-Find ways to make personal gestures that make the landing team feel welcome.
+Find ways to make personal gestures that make representatives from the president-elect's team feel welcome.
 Even small acts that show sincerity can have an outsized impact.
-Remember that first impressions count.
-When engaging with landing teams or new appointees, focus on the outcomes.
-When explaining agency concepts, make the complex simple.
+When engaging with president-elect team members or new appointees, focus on the outcomes.
+When explaining agency concepts, make the complex simple and find visually appealing ways to present key information.
+Find a way to meet the needs of an incoming team and understand the reasons behind their requests.
 Do not reject requests out of hand.
-Instead, ask what the goal is and then suggest the best way to accomplish it.
-Situate the workspace for the post-election landing team close to the agency transition team.
+Ask what the goal is and then suggest the best way to accomplish it.
+Consult with current appointees who served on the president-elect's transition team to get a customer's perspective on what briefing material content, methods of sharing documents, and rhythm of engagement, and onboarding processes were most helpful.
+Situate the workspace for the post-election agency review team close to the agency's transition team.
 Organize a one-stop shop to off-board exiting political appointees.